Structure and realizability for rational maps: Introduction

 The paper is organized as follows.
-Section 2 recalls key notions such as branched coverings, conical metrics and footballs.
-Section 3 studies the structure of rational maps, proves \textbf{Theorem \ref{Thm1}}, provides elementary constructions for rational maps, and illustrate the method for proving \textbf{Theorem \ref{Thm2}} via examples.
-Section 4 establishes properties of candidate branch data and presents the proof of \textbf{Theorem \ref{Thm2}}.
+Section~2 reviews essential background on branched coverings, conical singularities, and football metrics.
+Section~3 develops the geometric structure theory and proves Theorem~\ref{Thm1}.
+This section also presents elementary constructions of rational maps with branch datum $\{[2],[2]\}$ via football gluing.
+Moreover, it provides some explicit examples to illustrate the geometric ideas behind the inductive proof.
+Section 4 establishes combinatorial properties of candidate branch data and delivers the proof of Theorem \ref{Thm2}.
+Section 5 lists some open problems for future investigation.